abythell/dd/README.md

 `dd.min.js`.

-For debugging purposes, it may be helpful to use the non-minified version, `dist/dd.js` by modifying `index.html`.
+For debugging purposes, it may be helpful to use the non-minified version, `dist/dd.js` or the full versions of all scripts by modifying `index.html`.

 You can submit any changes, fixes, or improvements by creating a [git pull request](https://github.com/abythell/dd/pulls).

 Deploying
 ---------
-Publish the application to firebase by running `node_modules/firebase-tools/bin/firebase/deploy`.
+Publish the application to Firebase by running `npm publish`.

 If you want to publish to a database other than default, please see `firebase.json`.

 About
 -----